 The entire island consists of eight islands broken into two groups: the Northern Channel Islands and the Southern Channel Islands.
 The Northern Islands consist of Anacapa, San Miguel, Santa Cruz and Santa Rosa while San Clemente, San Nicolas, Santa Barbara and Santa Catalina make up the Southern Islands.

 In 1980, Channel Islands National Park was established, including San Miguel, Santa Rosa, Santa Cruz, Anacapa and Santa Barbara islands.
-The Channel Islands Marine Sanctuary encompasses the waters six nautical miles off of those islands with the exception of Santa Rosa.
+The Channel Islands National Marine Sanctuary encompasses the waters six nautical miles off of those islands.

 Santa Barbara provides the perfect hub for your Channel Island exploration.
 Take a guided sea kayak tour of the islands or enjoy a hike along the remarkable and untouched coastlines.
 The ferry ride to and from the national park is a highlight in and of itself as the Santa Barbara Channel is home to a variety of marine life, including dolphins, whales, sea lions and many sea birds.

 Don't forget your snorkel and mask!
-The Channel Islands offer one of the richest marine biospheres on the planet and the clear blue water makes it easy to catch a glimpse of colorful fish like the Spanish Shawl Nudibranch, California Moray Eel and Bat Ray, not to mention the hundreds of playful and curious sea lions who frequently surface just feet from your sea kayak.
+The Channel Islands offer one of the richest marine biospheres on the planet and the clear blue water makes it easy to catch a glimpse of colorful fish like Garibaldi, the California Moray Eel and Bat Ray, not to mention the hundreds of playful and curious sea lions who frequently surface just feet from your sea kayak.

 A visit to the Channel Islands is a must for anyone looking to experience the area's incredible natural beauty in a place that is truly unlike any other.